Upcoming Public Events

 It's a 1.3 acre property with a 3000 square feet home (with a separate cottage), room for tenting, a small meditation hall, ample areas for gardening (including a greenhouse), a fish pond and space for family-friendly events.
 Lined with redwood trees, the quiet, natureful campus is located in the town of Forest Knolls, near natural parks like Point Reyes National Seashore, Samuel P. Taylor State Park, and monastic centers like Spirit Rock and Olema Vedanta Center.
 It's about a 1.5 hour drive from SFO, 1 hour from Berkeley, and about 2 hours from the South Bay, as well as accessible via bus.
 Some photos here, from our opening blessing ceremony.

 The campus is aligned with 5 basic precepts to preserve an ambiance that is conducive to meditation.
 Being a labor-of-love space, it is strictly non-commercial and will maintain a vegan lifestyle that honors all life.

 What's the capacity at Banyan Grove?

-Initially we can host 60+ people for partial day events, 35-40 people for full day events, and up to 15 people for overnight events.
-We are working toward improving a section of the property that will be reserved for longer personal silent retreats but do not yet know the number of people this area will accommodate.
-We anticipate capacities will increase over time as further improvements are made.
+At the moment, we can host 60+ people for partial day events, 35-40 people for full day events, and up to 15 people for overnight events.
+We anticipate that capacity will increase, as further improvements are made, and we are working toward reserved certain parts of the space for personal silent retreats.

 Stay Connected ...